wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 == Description ==

-= Build your own mobile app =
+= Build real native mobile apps =
 A year ago we were looking for a simple way to turn a WordPress site into mobile apps.
 We were frustrated with what the market offered.
-We wanted real native apps, something like the apps TechCrunch or Engadget have built.
-All app builders on the market instead provide HTML web apps wrapped in a native container - not what we wanted, the experience was really poor.
-So we built [Mobiloud](http://www.mobiloud.com), and published a number of beautiful native apps, which helped us grow traffic and revenue for our customers.
+We **wanted real native apps**, something like the apps TechCrunch or Engadget have built.
+All app builders on the market instead provided HTML web apps wrapped in a native container - not what we wanted, the experience was really poor.
+So we built [Mobiloud](http://www.mobiloud.com), and published a number of beautiful mobile apps, which helped our customers grow their traffic and revenue.
 Today you can use it yourself to build stunning native apps on iOS and Android, in just minutes.

 **It's not for everyone though**.
 Mobiloud is for people who want to have fully branded **native mobile apps** available on the Apple App Store and Google Play, offering content from their WordPress site or blog (similar apps are published by TechCrunch, The Verge, The Huffington Post). **It's not a free service**, and it doesn't help you publish a mobile site.
 If it sounds like what you need, then read on.

 Our apps are fast, run smoothly and their look and feel matches the platform you publish them on, be it iOS or Android.
 The apps support **mobile ad networks** such as Admob and Adsense, allow you to add your own advertising, support **WordPress, Disqus and Facebook comments** and allow you to **automatic push notifications** alerts when you publish new content.
 Your users will be able to choose which categories to receive notifications for.

-We're professional app developers, so we can provide you with further customisation for your apps and more functionalities as required.
+We're professional app developers, so we can provide you with further **customisation for your apps and more functionalities** as required.
 If you're site has more functionality then a blog and you want it available on the app, then send us a request by filling in the [Custom Mobiloud Request](http://mobiloud.com/custom.html) form.
 If you're an agency or developer, check out our [Whitelabel Program](http://www.mobiloud.com/whitelabel.php).

-Install the plugin now and you will be moments away from creating your mobile app.
-Designing an app takes 2-3 minutes, and you can further customise it from the plugin configuration pages.
+**Install the plugin now** and you will be moments away from creating your mobile app. **Designing an app takes 3 minutes**, and you can further customise it from the plugin configuration pages.
 You can **immediately get a preview of the app** and test it online.

-= NEW: You can now build native Android apps too! = Sign up today and build your own native mobile app for Android.

 = Features =
 * Converts your WordPress site or blog into **stunning mobile apps**